sst/sst/www/docs/constructs/AstroSite.about.md

 site.attachPermissions([table]);
 ```

-Note that we are also passing the table name into the environment, so the Remix loaders/actions can fetch the value `process.env.TABLE_NAME` when calling the DynamoDB API to query the table.
+Note that we are also passing the table name into the environment, so the Astro server code can fetch the value `process.env.TABLE_NAME` when calling the DynamoDB API to query the table.

 ## Examples